slaf-project/slaf/docs/benchmarks/bioinformatics_benchmarks.md

 | S9       | 187.1                  | 2.2             | 86.7x         | 135.2x            | Cells with 800-2000 total counts            |
 | S10      | 181.0                  | 3.0             | 60.7x         | 97.3x             | Cells with 200-1500 genes                   |

 **Key Insight**: The speedup comes from **faster metadata loading** (SLAF loads only metadata vs h5ad loading everything), while memory efficiency comes from **loading only the data you need**.
-This is similar to using Polars/DuckDB for structured data queries instead of pandas.
+This is similar to using Polars for structured data queries instead of pandas.

 ## **Lazy Slicing (Expression Analysis)**